elastic/search-ui/packages/react-search-ui/README.md

 <a id="customizebehavior"></a>

-## Customizing component behavior - mapContextToProps and mapViewProps
+## Customizing Component behavior - mapContextToProps and mapViewProps

-All components support two hooks for customizing their behavior.
+All Components support two hooks for customizing their behavior.

 - mapContextToProps - Lets you override the [State](#state) and [Actions](#actions) (i.e., context) before they are passed to your Component as props.